Structure and regularity for subsets of groups with finite VC-dimension: Introduction and statement of results

-Szemer\'{e}di's regularity lemma has also had a large impact on the field of arithmetic combinatorics, which studies the additive structure of sets in finite abelian groups.
+Szemer\'{e}di's Regularity Lemma \cite{SzemRL} is a fundamental result about graphs, which has found broad applications in graph theory, computer science, and arithmetic combinatorics.
+Roughly speaking, the regularity lemma partitions large graphs into few pieces so that almost all pairs of pieces have uniform edge density.
 In 2005, Green \cite{GreenSLAG} proved the first \emph{arithmetic regularity lemma}, which uses discrete Fourier analysis to define arithmetic notions of regularity for subsets of finite abelian groups.
+For groups of the form $\F_p^n$, Green's result states that given $A\subseteq \F_p^n$, there is $H\leq \F_p^n$ of bounded index such that $A$ is uniformly distributed in almost all cosets of $H$ (as quantified by Fourier analytic methods; see \cite[Theorem 2.1]{GreenSLAG}).
 Arithmetic regularity lemmas, and their higher order analogues (see \cite{Gowers:2011et,Green:2010fk}), are now important tools in arithmetic combinatorics.

-For abelian groups of the form $\F_p^n$, Green's arithmetic regularity lemma states that given $A\subseteq \F_p^n$, there is $H\leq \F_p^n$ of bounded index such that $A$ is Fourier-uniform with respect to almost all cosets of $H$.
-In general, the index of $H$ is necessarily of tower type in the degree of uniformity \cite{GreenSLAG}, and non-uniform elements are necessary \cite{Green:2015wp}.
-In light of the many improved graph regularity lemmas for restricted classes (and \cite{MaShStab} in particular), the third author and Wolf \cite{TeWo} considered the case when $A\seq\F_p^n$ is \emph{stable}, meaning that the graph $x+y\in A$ on $\F_p^n$ is stable in the sense of \cite{MaShStab}.
-In analogy to \cite{MaShStab}, they proved an arithmetic regularity lemma for stable $A\subseteq \F_p^n$, where the bound on the the index of $H$ is no longer tower-type, and there are no non-uniform elements.
-As a consequence, they show any stable $A\subseteq \F_p^n$ is approximately a union of cosets of a subgroup of small index.

-In \cite{CPT}, we proved the following result, which generalized and strengthened the qualitative aspects of the stable arithmetic regularity lemma from \cite{TeWo}, but without explicit bounds (a quantitative analogue remains open).
+From a general perspective, one can view regularity lemmas as tools for decomposing mathematical objects into ingredients that are easier to study because they are either highly structured (e.g., the cosets of a subgroup) or highly random (e.g., uniformly distributed).

+Recently, a large body of work has developed around strengthened regularity lemmas for classes of graphs which forbid some particular bipartite configuration.
+This setting is fundamental in both combinatorics and model theory, although often for very different reasons.
+In combinatorics, forbidden configurations can lead to significant \emph{quantitative} improvements in results about graphs, and several well-known open problems arise in this pursuit (e.g., the Erd\H{o}s-Hajnal conjecture; see 1.4 of \cite{ErHa}, and also \cite{FPS-eh}).
+In model theory, the focus is usually on infinite objects, and forbidden configurations are used to obtain \emph{qualitative} results about definable sets in mathematical structures.
+Indeed, much of modern model theory emerged from the study of mathematical structures in which every definable bipartite graph omits a finite ``half-graph" as an induced subgraph (such structures are called \emph{stable}).